digitalocean/doctl/CONTRIBUTING.md

 ## Pull Requests

-Pull requests must always be opened from a fork of `doctl`, even if you have commit rights to the repository.
+Pull requests must always be opened from a fork of `doctl`, even if you have commit rights to the repository so that all contributors follow the same process.

 ## Developing